US intel report warns of more violence by QAnon followers - WTMJ

 The report says several factors will contribute to QAnon’s long-term durability, including the COVID-19 pandemic, some social media companies allowing posts about the theories, societal polarization in the U.S., and the “frequency and content of pro-QAnon statements by public individuals who feature prominently in core QAnon narratives.”

-Heinrich pressed FBI Director Chris Wray in April to release an assessment of how the government views QAnon.
+Heinrich and Sen. Chuck Schumer, D-N.Y., requested the assessment in December.
+Heinrich pressed FBI Director Chris Wray during an intelligence committee hearing in April to release an assessment of how the government views QAnon.
 “The public deserves to know how the government assesses the threat to our country from those who would act violently on such beliefs,” he said then.

-The Justice Department has arrested more than 400 people in the insurrection, where pro-Trump rioters stormed the U.S. Capitol, did about $1.5 million in damage and sent lawmakers running for their lives.
+The Justice Department has arrested more than 400 people in the insurrection, during which pro-Trump rioters stormed the U.S. Capitol, caused about $1.5 million worth of damage and sent lawmakers running for their lives.
 Five people died and dozens of police officers were wounded.
 Defendants have argued that Trump himself spurred them on, or they were just following the crowd, or law enforcement allowed them in, or they were the victims of disinformation stoked by right-wing media.

 Lawyers for some of the defendants have argued their clients were specifically misguided by QAnon.